Keolis: Norway

 Keolis's subsidiary in Norway was Keolis Norge.
 It was first formed in 2008 as Fjord1 Partner, a joint venture between Fjord1 Nordvestlandske (49%) and Keolis Nordic (51%).

 In April 2014, Fjord1 sold their shares to Keolis; to mark this change, the company was rebranded as Keolis Norge AS.
 On 6 September 2022, DSD AS, the owner of Tide Buss announced they would buy out all shares in Keolis Norge and take over the running of all their contracts, leaving the company defunct.

 Qatar

 On 7 December 2017, Qatar Rail, the Qatari national public transport operator, awarded RKH Qitarat — the joint venture based on a consortium between RATP Dev and Keolis (49%) and the Qatari company Hamad Group (51%) — the operations and maintenance contract for the new automated metro of Doha, the capital of Qatar, and a light rail network in Lusail, the second largest city in Qatar, located 15 km from Doha's city center.

 Sweden

 Västtrafik Keolis MAN Lion's City G NG313 CNG operating a line 52 service in Kungsportsavenyn, Gothenburg, Sweden.

 Keolis Sverige was founded in 2003 when Keolis bought 70% of Busslink.
 The remainder was acquired in 2010.
 Keolis Sverige is the second-largest operator in Swedish bus market.
-Keolis Sverige operates 1,000 buses for SL in Stockholm and 1,800 buses in the rest of Sweden.